 Out of curiosity, unmarried Kunti used the mantra on Surya, the Sun god.
 Surya, bound by the power of the mantra, appeared and granted her a son.
 The story says the son took birth through the ear (the ear is called Karna in the Local language).

 Being an unwed mother, scared Kunti abandoned Karna and set him afloat in a box in a river.
-The child was born with a unique Kavach (protective layer) and Kundals (earrings) on his body, which was a part of his body.
-Later Kunti recognized him with this Kavach and Kundals.
-Later, Kunti recognized him with this Kavach and Kundals.
+The child took birth with a unique Kavach (protective layer) and Kundals (earrings) on his body, as a part of his body.
+Later when this child grew up, Kunti recognized him with these kavach and Kundals.

 Growing up, Karna wanted to be a warrior.
 He approached Guru (high-quality teacher) Dronacharya, a teacher of the Royal princes, requesting admission into his school.
 But, Dronacharya didn’t accept him.
 He said you are a ‘Sutaputra’, a lower class and I teach only the royal princes here.
 Karna soon realized that his caste would always be a barrier in his quest for knowledge.